-Oakland judge defends decision to lock up 3 kids in custody dispute
+Oakland judge defends locking up 3 kids in custody feud

 Pontiac — An Oakland Circuit Court judge facing a misconduct hearing has defended her decision to send three siblings to juvenile detention for refusing to meet with their estranged father.